Vardhan-225/Amoskys/docs/CONTRIBUTING.md

 - Implement distributed tracing
 - Monitor error rates and latency

-Thank you for contributing to InfraSpectre! 🛡️
+Thank you for contributing to Amoskys! 🛡️